AbhishekTimalsina/Document-Picture-in-Picture/README.md

 style.rel = "stylesheet";
 style.href = document.styleSheets[0].href;
 pipWindow.document.head.append(style);
-pipWindow.document.body.append(pipContainer);
+pipWindow.document.body.append(stopwatch);
 ```

 Now this is enough for us to get this result.

 ![Application image](./img/web2.jpg)

-Now we need to append the pipContainer back to the originating window body when the PIP window closes.
+Now we need to append the timer element back to the originating window body when the PIP window closes.

 The PIP window has event "onpagehide" that is executed when the PIP window is closed.